-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Financial Product.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Financial Product and its Master.
+A broad market index, S&P 500 Total Return Net (the "Benchmark"), has been designated by the Financial Product and its Master.